gearglow/ReptiliaWithATwist/Chapters/017 - Turn Me Loose.md

 ### The Kiln, Red Wharf Bay, Wales, UK	1994/12/09 19:00

 There was a bit of a party at The Kiln that night.
 Elysia's triad were there, as were Nell and Ginny, Nell's parents, Remus, and Sirius himself.
 The usual suspects, really.
+Robbie had whipped up quite the feast, and as they all sat around the big, beat-up old dining table, the conversation wandered all over.